floss-uz-community/tarmoqchi/README.md

-# Tarmoqchi - The Lightweight Tunneling Tool
+# Tarmoqchi - The Tunneling Tool

 HTTP tunneling.
 Create tunnels to expose your local services to the internet.